Consistency of Lloyd's Algorithm Under Perturbations: Proofs of the applications

-Under Assumption \ref{asm:noisy SBM} (c), it is easy to check that $\operatorname{rank}(\Bb_{\Yb}) = K$ and preserves the community structure.
-Then we can apply similar argument as used in the proof of Theorem \ref{asm:SBM} on the embedding matrix of $\Yb$ to achieve the final results.
+Under Assumption~\ref{asm:noisy-SBM}(c), it is straightforward to verify that $\operatorname{rank}(\Bb_{\Yb}) = K$ and that $\Bb_{\Yb}$ preserves the community structure.
+Consequently, we can apply an argument similar to that used in the proof of Theorem~\ref{thm:sbm_K} to the spectral embedding of $\Yb$ to obtain the desired result. \end{proof}